Karin-lab-1712/To-Do-List/README.md

 Features:
 Real-Time Communication with SignalR
 Implemented SignalR via TasksHub for real-time broadcasting.
-On every task change (Add, Update, Delete), the server sends updates using:
 *****************************************************
 Database
 Using SQLite instead of SQL Server: